dagiteferi/ai-portfolio-platform/backend/Docs/backend_rag_document.md

     *   **Request Data Validation:** Defines the expected structure of incoming JSON requests (e.g., `message`, `user_name`, `history`) using Pydantic's `ChatRequest(BaseModel)`.
 This ensures robust data validation, preventing malformed requests from reaching the core AI logic.
     *   **Endpoint Registration:** Registers the `chat_endpoint` asynchronous function to handle HTTP POST requests to `/api/chat` using the `@router.post("/chat")` decorator.
     *   **LangGraph Initialization:** Initializes the LangGraph state machine (`graph = create_chatbot_graph()`).
 This graph encapsulates the entire flow of how the AI processes a request, from input to response.
-    *   **Initial State Preparation:** Prepares the `initial_state` dictionary containing essential data such as the user's input, conversation history, and other context that will be passed into the LangGraph for processing.
+    *   **Initial State Preparation:** Prepares the `initial_state` dictionary containing essential data such as the user's input, conversation history, and the user's profile (from `request.app.state.profile`), which is passed into the LangGraph for processing.
     *   **LangGraph Execution:** Executes the core AI logic by asynchronously running the LangGraph (`response_state = await graph.ainvoke(initial_state)`).
 This is where the `initial_state` traverses through all the defined nodes and edges of the graph.
     *   **Response Extraction and Return:** Extracts the final generated response from the `response_state` and returns it as a JSON object to the client.